nvmax/FluxComfyDiscordbot/readme.md

   Benifits of using tool:
   - it autodownloads the lora's by pasting in the URL to the lora
   - it auto populates trigger words required for the lora to work
-  - no fuss easy and simple to use, weights are already set to 0.5 (for multiple loras this is HIGHLY recommended)
+  - no fuss easy and simple to use, weights are already set to 1.0
-  - for loras requiring less than 0.5 please change it to the lower option.
+  - for loras requiring less than 1.0 please change it to the lower option.
   - allows you to customize in what order they are shown in the bot easily.

 <img src="loraeditor.png" width="600">